 All children in our school are regularly reminded that they can approach any member of staff if they have a concern.
 The school is committed to ensuring that children are aware of behaviour towards them that is not acceptable and how they can keep themselves safe.
-All children know that we have a senior members of staff (DSL) with responsibility for child protection and safeguarding and know who they are.
+All children know that we have a senior member of staff (DSL) with responsibility for child protection and safeguarding and know who this is.
 We inform children of whom they might talk to, both in and out of school, their right to be listened to and heard and what steps can be taken to protect them from harm.
 We use a wide range of organisations and resources as part of our PSHE and Relationships Education to help children learn how to keep safe.
+In addition to this, we make use of opportunities in other curriculum areas to discuss safeguarding topics so pupils are constantly reminded.

 We recognise that some children may find it difficult to talk about abuse that is happening within the school especially sexual abuse and harassment.
-We will ensure all children feel confident that their concerns will be taken seriously and any disclosure will not be judged or seen to be minor.
+We will ensure all children feel confident that their concerns will be taken seriously, and any disclosure will not be judged or seen to be minor.
 We will not wait until incidents occur but will be proactive in ensuring our children understand behaviours that are unacceptable and feel confident to report and be part of the solution to eradicate the behaviour within the school.